AEI Outfitter - Frequently Asked Questions

 What caliber rifle should I use?

-A few recommend Calibers for elk hunting in Colorado: .284 and .30 Caliber rifles are the best options in our opinion!
+A few recommend Calibers for elk hunting in Colorado: .284, .30 Caliber rifles are the best options in our opinion for any western big game!
 30/06, 28 Nosler, .7mm PRC, .7mm Rem mag, .308, .300 Weatherby, .300 RUM, .300 Win mag, .300 WSM, .338 RUM, .338 Win.
 Be comfortable and solid shooting out to 300+ yards and if you can push your range beyond that, then that is beneficial.

 Can I use a mechanical broadheads?